How to Split Rent Fairly as a Couple

-How to Split Rent Fairly (Step-by-Step Guide)
+How to Split Rent Fairly as a Couple: Step-by-Step

 Step 1: Calculate total household income